10-zin/binarized-neural-networks/README.md

-# binarized-neural-networks
+# Binarized Neural Networks
+### CS - 7641: Machine Learning Project Proposal
-How far can you go on datsets like MNIST with neural nets of 1s and 0s
+>How far can you go on datsets like MNIST with neural nets of 1s and 0s

 # Introduction